EOS Research project

 - The host institution is the employer of staff remunerated on EOS research projects.

-- (Co-)promotors are not allowed any remuneration or accumulation with a remuneration on an EOS research project.
+- Principal investigators and co-supervisors are not allowed any remuneration or accumulation with a remuneration on an EOS research project.

 - You agree with the Research Integrity Clause.

-- The coordinator-spokesperson submits the application in English before the deadline using EOS Semaphore.
+- Full proposal: the spokesperson-coordinator submits the full proposal in English before the deadline using the online EOS platform. (see also *)